a5hik/ng-sortable/README.md

 Angular Library for Drag and Drop, supports Sortable and Draggable.
 No JQuery UI used.
 Supports Touch devices.

+If you use this module you can give it a thumbs up at [http://ngmodules.org/modules/ng-sortable](http://ngmodules.org/modules/ng-sortable).

 #### Demo Page:

 [Agile Kanban Board] (http://a5hik.github.io/ng-sortable/)